pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Adventuring/Tasks for the Group.md

 ---
-{"dg-publish":true,"permalink":"/promises-of-victory/adventuring/tasks-for-the-group/","hideInGraph":true,"noteIcon":"Meta","created":"2023-01-25T02:14:11.964+01:00","updated":"2023-04-01T12:59:32.779+02:00"}
+{"dg-publish":true,"permalink":"/promises-of-victory/adventuring/tasks-for-the-group/","hideInGraph":true,"noteIcon":"Meta","created":"2023-01-25T02:14:11.964+01:00","updated":"2023-04-07T13:25:39.959+02:00"}
 ---

 # Cult of the Gifted
 - [ ] Discover the true nature of [[Promises of Victory/Worldbuilding/Factions/Unaffiliated/Naruun\|Naruun]]
-- [ ] Uncover the true motives of [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Cult of the Gifted\|The Cult of the Gifted]]
+- [ ] Uncover the true motives of [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]]
-- [ ] Investigate and discover what [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Cult of the Gifted\|The Cult of the Gifted]] are sacrificing
+- [ ] Investigate and discover what [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]] are sacrificing
-- [ ] Find out how to stop [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Cult of the Gifted\|The Cult of the Gifted]] from growing in power
+- [ ] Find out how to stop [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]] from growing in power
-- [ ] Unmask [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Cult of the Gifted\|The Cult of the Gifted]] and reveal their true intentions
+- [ ] Unmask [[Promises of Victory/Worldbuilding/Factions/Cult of the Gifted/The Gifted\|The Gifted]] and reveal their true intentions
 - [ ] Investigate and uncover where [[Promises of Victory/Worldbuilding/Factions/Shaddowhammer/Volar\|Volar]] is hiding
 - [ ] Defeate [[Promises of Victory/Worldbuilding/Factions/Shaddowhammer/Volar\|Volar]] and stop his plans